-As well as encouraging people to make use of leftovers, and reduce food waste, the recipes also needed to reflect the Eatwell Guide and reflect a healthy lifestyle.
-The recipes were rigorously tested and nutritionally analysed to ensure that they fulfilled all of the necessary criteria of the project.
+As well as encouraging people to make use of leftovers, and reduce food waste, the recipes also needed to reflect The Eatwell Guide and reflect a healthy lifestyle.
+Each recipe needed to fulfill the project criteria.
+To ensure this happened they were rigorously tested and nutritionally analysed.

 Once the recipes were finalised, Jill created mood boards and suggested photographic styles to the client.
-She then worked closely with a photographer and worked as a food stylist to create and style the dishes, creating attractive images that would appeal to and seem achievable to people of all skill levels.
+She then worked closely with a photographer as a food stylist to create and style dishes.
+Creating attractive images that would appeal and seem achievable to people of all skill levels.

 The recipes and the associated images were a hugely successful part of the overall campaign.
 As a result, they were shared widely on social media and promoted through the Love Food Hate Waste website.